 - ½ cup unsalted butter

-- 2 tablespoon maple syrup
+- 2 Tablespoons maple syrup

-- 1 tablespoon finely chopped sage leaves or 1 teaspoon fresh sage
+- 1 Tablespoon finely chopped sage leaves or 1 teaspoon fresh sage

 - pinch fine grain sea salt